HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 ##### Categorizing Observations by SDOH domain(s) using `Observation.category`

-`Observation.category` has two, fixed category codes (survey and social-history) to indicate that a Q-A pair captured as an Observation represents an assessment (survey) related to social history.
+`Observation.category` **SHALL** have two category codes (survey and sdoh) to indicate that a Q-A pair captured as an Observation represents an assessment (survey) related to a social determinant of health.

-Additionally, `Observation.category` has a binding to [SDOHCC ValueSet SDOH Category](ValueSet-SDOHCC-ValueSetSDOHCategory.html) which has values to categorize an Observation by SDOH domain(s) (e.g., Food Insecurity.
+Optionally, `Observation.category` also has a binding to [SDOHCC ValueSet SDOH Category](ValueSet-SDOHCC-ValueSetSDOHCategory.html) which has values to categorize an Observation by SDOH domain(s) (e.g., Food Insecurity.
 Housing Instability, etc.).
-The additional guidance and examples below are for `Observation.category` values from [SDOHCC ValueSet SDOH Category](ValueSet-SDOHCC-ValueSetSDOHCategory.html).

-Additional guidance related to `Observation.category` for [SDOHCC Observation Screening Response] :
+When `Observation.category` for [SDOHCC Observation Screening Response](StructureDefinition-SDOHCC-ObservationScreeningResponse.html) is a value from SDOHCC ValueSet SDOH Category:

-* “`Observation.category`: SDOH domain” (e.g., Food Insecurity) means that the Observation addresses a health-related social need (HRSN) in the specified SDOH domain.
+* It indicates that the Observation addresses a health-related social need (HRSN) in the specified SDOH domain (e.g., food-insecurity).
-* “`Observation.category`: SDOH domain” does not mean that the Observation confirms a HRSN in the specified SDOH domain.
+* It does not mean that the Observation confirms a HRSN in the specified SDOH domain.
-* Some Observations may be assigned only one value for `Observation.category` (from [SDOHCC ValueSet SDOH Category](ValueSet-SDOHCC-ValueSetSDOHCategory.html)) while others may be assigned more than one value.
+* It may have one or more values from [SDOHCC ValueSet SDOH Category](ValueSet-SDOHCC-ValueSetSDOHCategory.html) for `Observation.category`.
-* When categorizing an Observation that represents a Q-A pair, Gravity recommends that the SDOH domain(s) be assigned based on the question <u>and its complete allowed set of answers</u> on an assessment instrument.
+* Gravity recommends that the SDOH domain(s) from [SDOHCC ValueSet SDOH Category](ValueSet-SDOHCC-ValueSetSDOHCategory.html) be based on the assessment instrument's question and its complete set of allowed answers (which may be from one or more SDOH domains).

 Examples for using `Observation.category` to tag Observations by SDOH domain are provided below.
 The examples are based on the Accountable Health Communities Health-Related Social Needs Screening Tool (AHC HRSN Screening Tool) or the AHC HRSN Screening Tool Supplemental Questions.<sup>1</sup>